Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | Denali Paralegal

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and RulesStarting a lawsuit in Small Claims Court requires the preparation of, and issuance of, a Plaintiff's Claim document.
-The Plaintiff's Claim is a form, known as Form 7A, and is available online.
-The main parts of the Form 7A document are quite easy to complete as such simply involves filling in a few blanks of information.
-The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, if any.
-There are various rules regarding the extent of information that is required.
+Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and RulesGetting a legal case started within the Small Claims Court involves issuance of a formal document known as a Plaintiff's Claim.
+The Plaintiff's Claim document is known as a Form 7A and can be found online.
+The main form is relatively easy to complete as much is just filling in the blanks with basic information such as names and addresses of the parties involved in the lawsuit.
+More difficult is the telling of the story that gives rise to the lawsuit whereas, in legal matters, the story often must be written in a sensible chronology and will often require some legalese, even in Small Claims Court.
+Additionally, knowing what should be said and what should be omitted can be crucial.
 The rules of process for starting a legal case in the Small Claims Court can be found in Rule 7 of the Rules of the Small Claims Court.

 Although people may think of Small Claims Court cases as an informal legal process, and indeed there are many Small Claims Court cases that are relatively simple enough that minimal, if any, legal training is required, there are still many concerns to consider.
 Before starting a Small Claims Court lawsuit, questions to consider include:

-• What if I lose?
+• What if I lose the lawsuit?

-• What if the Defendant brings a third party claim?
+• What if the Defendant includes a 'third party'?

-• What if I get the name of someone wrong?
+• What if I name someone wrong?

-• What if the case becomes more complicated than first expected?
+• What if the case is more complicated than expected?

-The above questions, and many more, deserve careful review before haphazardly starting a lawsuit.
+The concerns listed above, among others, should be very carefully reviewed before bringing a lawsuit.
 Diligent review of these questions and the potential pitfalls are highly important before getting started.

 Get a FREE ½ HOUR CONSULTATION